mags0ft/spamfilter/README.md

 from spamfilter.filters import Length, Symbols from spamfilter.pipelines import Pipeline

+# create a new pipeline
 m = Pipeline([
+    # length of 10 to 200 chars, crop if needed
     Length(min_length=10, max_length=200, mode="crop"),
+    # limit use of special characters
     Symbols(mode="normal")
 ])

+# test a string against it
 TEST_STRING = "This is a test string." print(m.check(TEST_STRING).passed)
 ```